Methodology

 Dead Internet Index

 The DII is a composite score (0–100) measuring how “dead” the internet is.
-It combines four weighted components:
+Each source's DII is computed independently, then the headline DII is the unweighted mean across all sources — giving every platform equal say regardless of collection volume.
+Each per-source DII combines four weighted components:

 | Component | Weight |